Taking Your Fair Slice of the Food Production Pie

 6. Embrace automation

 Finally, the quickest and easiest way to enhance your food manufacturing business is to adopt automation into your production lines.
 That doesn’t mean firing all your employees and using electronic arms.
-For example, Puppy Cake was able to improve the efficiency of their day-to-day operations to 100% by simply using Smart Manufacturing Software.
+For example, Puppy Cake was able to improve the efficiency of their day-to-day operations to 100% by simply using food traceability software.

 Follow these six steps, and you’ll be sure to be on the right path to being successful in food production.
 However, point six is extremely important, as it’ll be able to help you tackle the other points listed above and many other challenges faced in food manufacturing.